How to become a handyperson

 There are no set entry requirements for this route.

-You could do an intermediate or advanced apprenticeship in a construction trade like plumbing or carpentry.
+You could do an intermediate property maintenance apprenticeship or an intermediate or advanced apprenticeship in a construction trade like plumbing or carpentry.

 You'll usually need:

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You can volunteer to help out with DIY jobs for a housing association or a charity.
 This can give you the chance to pick up skills and make contacts, which may lead to paid work.

 You can look for volunteering opportunities through Do IT.

 You can apply directly to become a handyperson.
 Employers will expect you to have good DIY skills.